 Emma O’Halloran is an Irish composer and musician whose work moves freely between acoustic and electronic forces.
-Currently a doctoral student at Princeton University, Emma has written for folk musicians, chamber ensembles, turntables, laptop orchestra, along with film and theatre.
-Her work has been performed at the Bang on a Can Summer Music Festival, and MATA Festival, and she has collaborated with artists such as Crash Ensemble, PRISM Saxophone Quartet, and the RTÉ National Symphony Orchestra.
+Currently at doctoral student at Princeton University, Emma has written for folk musicians, chamber ensembles, turntables, laptop orchestra, and symphony orchestra, along with film and theatre.
+Her work has been performed at the Bang on a Can Summer Music Festival, and MATA Festival, and she has collaborated with artists such as Crash Ensemble, Contemporaneous, the Refugee Orchestra Project, PRISM Saxophone Quartet, and the RTÉ National Symphony Orchestra.

 An advocate for inclusivity in classical music, Emma is one of the founding members of the #HearAllComposers campaign, a social media campaign designed to bring attention to issues of gender, race and socio-economic discrimination in the music world by positively promoting an inclusive array of composers and their work.
 She is also a member of Kinds of Kings composer collective.

 Emma is interested in exploring the human experience in her work, often trying to map real or imagined moments in time to capture complex and powerful emotions.
 Current and future projects include a song cycle for Iarla Ó Lionáird and Mobius Percussion, and a 30-minute vocal work for Beth Morrison Projects Next Generation.

 When not composing, she can be found hiking, traveling, practicing yoga, and playing on aerial hoops and silks.

 “unencumbered, authentic, and joyful” - National Sawdust Log